 Won't claimants have to go onto UC soon anyway?

-The DWP's plan is that all those claimants that need to be on Universal Credit will be moved onto it by the end of 2023.
+The DWP's plan is that all those claimants that need to be on Universal Credit will be moved onto it by the end of 2024 (could be delayed further).
 So for some claimants this is a long way off.

 Additionally, where someone 'opts' to claim UC ie moves onto UC by 'natural migration' they receive the level of UC that they are entitled to.
 But if they stay on the legacy benefit system and get moved onto UC by 'managed migration' then the government have promised many claimants transitional protection if the level of UC they are entitled to is less than the level of legacy benefits they have been getting.

-So if someone doesn't have to claim UC yet, they are generally better off not doing so!
+If someone doesn't have to claim UC yet, many are generally better off not doing so!